jasperkuperus/kubernetes-gcp-dns-sync/README.md

 You need the following to run this in Kubernetes:

 * A `ServiceAccount` to allow us to list nodes of the cluster (shown below)
-* A secret containing a servive account to Google Cloud DNS
+* A secret containing a service account to Google Cloud DNS
 * A deployment of the [jasperkuperus/kubernetes-gcp-dns-sync](https://hub.docker.com/r/jasperkuperus/kubernetes-gcp-dns-sync) image (shown below)

 First the service account: